ADMaple/Credit_Risk_Analysis/README.md

 ## Analysis and Results of Data

-There weree six different machine learning methods used to analyze loan data from LendingClub, a popular lending services company.
+There are six different machine learning methods used to analyze loan data from LendingClub, a popular lending services company.
 Each method is listed below with the typical drawback of that method (no method is perfect) and the results of each analysis.

 **1. Oversampling**